cube-js/cube/docs/Schema/pre-aggregations.md

 ## Original SQL

 Original SQL pre-aggregation is a simplest type of pre-aggregation.
-As the name states it justs persists SQL of a cube where it's defined.
+As the name states it just persists SQL of a cube where it's defined.

 For example you can materialize all completed `Orders` as following:
 ```javascript